 In April 2014, the Retirement System obtained an appraisal of their building and determined that the carrying value exceeded the fair value of the building; therefore, it was determined that the building value was impaired.
-An impairment loss of \$1,349,121 was recorded to reduce the carrying amount of the building down to the fair value amount of \$770,000.
+An impairment loss of \$1,349,121 was recorded for the year ended December 31, 2014 to reduce the carrying amount of the building down to the fair value amount of \$770,000.